Your Guide to SPF Is Here

 Skin type – Those with oily skin will want to go for a lighter texture, oil free sunscreen.
 If you’re acne prone, you’ll want to be especially careful to choose an oil free SPF and may want to consider powder options.
 Those with dry skin, on the other hand, can tolerate a thicker texture, but will need a deeper exfoliation afterwards to keep their skin clean.

 Tinted – An increasingly popular option, tinted SPFs keep your skin protected but can also serve as your makeup.
 In fact, Karen says, “My goal is for you to only need tinted SPF, to not need makeup, to not need foundation.
 Your tinted SPF becomes your SPF and your make up all in one.”

 You can also add sunscreen to any makeup with SPF in it for deeper protection – don’t be afraid to mix!

 Complementary products – Always use your antioxidants in the summer.
 Your first layer of defense is the vitamin C in the morning.

 The important thing to remember for anyone using SPF on a daily basis is that you’ll want to exfoliate a couple of times a week to remove any residue.

 “Sunscreen only works when it’s on, so the most important thing is to find something you love”

 -Karen Fernandez, SkinSpirit Aesthetics Director

-We have a lot of great SPF products at SkinSpirit and we’d be happy to help you choose the best one for your skin and your lifestyle.
-Please call us to schedule a complimentary consultation with one of our aestheticians in Northern California or Washington: (855) 383-7546.
+We have a great selection of SPF products for all skin types at SkinSpirit and you can shop your favorites online!
+Need help finding the right sunscreen for you?
+We’d be happy to help you choose the best one for your skin and your lifestyle.
+Please call us to schedule a complimentary consultation in California, Texas or Washington: (855) 383-7546.

 Ready to shop online?
 Browse our sunscreen products here.